Will my creditors stop harassing me when I file for bankruptcy in Chicago?

 If you’re overwhelmed by debt and in need of credit repair, you shouldn’t have to waste another minute dealing with creditors.
 Your energy would be much better spent fixing your finances – and bankruptcy can help you do just that.
 Bankruptcy is the fastest and most effective way to put a stop to harassing banks and bill collectors while simultaneously eliminating debt.

-While it’s possible to file for bankruptcy on your own, your best bet is to hire an experienced bankruptcy lawyer in Chicago.
+While it’s possible to file for bankruptcy on your own, your best bet is to hire an experienced bankruptcy lawyer.
 A bankruptcy attorney acts as a middleman between you and creditors.
-Once you file, all contact must be made through your Chicago bankruptcy law firm.
+Once you file, all contact must be made through your bankruptcy law firm.
 Your attorney will walk you through the bankruptcy process, handle your paperwork and, when necessary, take incompliant creditors to task.

 Think of the relief you’ll feel when the phone rings and you can pick it up again without fear of talking to a bill collector.
 If you’re in default on your mortgage, unable to afford minimum payments on your credit card bills or facing repossession of your car, a Chapter 7 or Chapter 13 bankruptcy Chicago filing can put you back in control of your finances.
 Your bankruptcy lawyer will help you determine which plan is right for you.
 Either way, you’ll be on your path to freedom from debt – and from creditors.